jgraffite/snake2camel/README.md

 }
 ```

-Now, you is ready to use the package functions, for example:
+Now, you are ready to use the package functions, for example:

-To set a model field, where your really name in table database is "some_column":
+To set a model field, where its really name in table database is "some_column":

 ``` php
 <?php